roaaaude/Fianal-Project-WEB/README.md

 - Location information

 ### Admin Features
-- Create new products
+- **Admin dashboard for item management**
-- Edit existing products
+- Create, edit, and delete products
-- Delete products
+- Only admins can access the dashboard and item CRUD
-- Manage users
+- Improved UI for better usability

 ## Tech Stack